 FOR THOSE ABOUT TO ROCK, WE SALUTE YOU!

-Footnote: I’ve learned that Mr. Randi has retired, which has thereby ended the challenge although it will continue in a different format.
-I feel this shouldn’t take away from the spirit of his foundation as no prize was ever claimed during the time it was offered, nor would be in the future had the challenge continued.
-If one carefully reviews Randi’s work, he’s exposed just about every trick in the book.
+Footnote: I’ve learned that Mr. Randi has retired, which has thereby ended the challenge posed by the James Randi Education Foundation.
+On a positive note, the contest will still continue but in a slightly different format.
+This shouldn’t take away from the spirit of James Randi’s foundation since no prize was ever claimed during the time it was offered, nor would be in the future had the challenge continued.
+If one carefully reviews Randi’s work, it’s clear that he’s exposed just about every trick in the book.

 Footnote II: I’ve come to learn that Mr. Randi passed away in 2020.
 May you rest in peace, sir.